FAIR-Unipd/dsc-mri-toolbox/README.md

 ## Example

 You need to load the dataset with matlab.
 First of all it is needed to convert the DSC acquisition from DICOM to NIfTI.
-We do suggest to use dicom2niix that can be downloaded [here](https://github.com/neurolabusc/dcm2niix).
+We do suggest to use *dicom2niix* that can be downloaded [here](https://github.com/neurolabusc/dcm2niix).

-Matlab provides routines to load Nifti file however an alternative could be to use the NIfTI toolbox that can be downloaded [here](https://it.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image).
+Matlab provides routines to load Nifti file however an alternative could be to use the *NIfTI toolbox* that can be downloaded [here](https://it.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image).

 Below the example code to load the data and perform a DSC perfusion quantification.
-By default the code will produce CBV, CBF and MTT maps.
-CBV will be also corrected for leackage if present.
-CBF by default will be computed by SVD, cSVD and oSVD and the correspondent MTT maps will be produced.
+By default the code will produce *CBV*, *CBF* and *MTT* maps. *CBV* will be also corrected for leackage if present. *CBF* by default will be computed by *SVD*, *cSVD* and *oSVD* and the correspondent *MTT* maps will be produced.

 ```
 % load the dataset to be analyzed